vu-sa/ataskaita2023/ataskaita-2023/src/en/kokybiskos-studijos/vu.md

     activities in conditions of increased risk and their monitoring.

-This year, the tradition of the annual student report was started to be developed in the University Council -- the President of VU SR shared the most important insights from the current issues of students\' life at the university, covering both the issues of quality of studies, individualization and practices, paying more attention to international
+This year, the tradition of the annual student report was started to be developed in the University Council –the President of VU SR shared the most important insights from the current issues of students\' life at the university, covering both the issues of quality of studies, individualization and practices, paying more attention to international